 “Free range” is a term we generally use when talking about healthier animal treatment… not when discussing our upcoming summer plans.
-But when the broad definition means “to roam freely instead of being contained,” I think the concept of free range summers fits rather beautifully.
+But when the broad definition means “to roam freely instead of being contained,” I think the concept of free range children fits rather beautifully.

 Have you ever watched a child walk through a forest?

-Run her fingers through sand?
+Run their fingers through sand?

 Sit down on a soft, furry carpet of moss?